phrandsisgo/BabiliBlog/README.md

 ##   Index/Welcome Page (/index) index.blade.php

-The Index page shows all the feeds(in chronological order) -It allows the user to choose which News/Feed category is shown -The User can click on any Post Title or Content and is redirected to (/post) post.blade.php
+The Index page shows all the feeds(in chronological order)

+-   It allows the user to choose which News/Feed category is shown
+-   The User can click on any Post Title or Content and is redirected to (/post) post.blade.php

 ##   New Account Page (/register) register.blade.php

 The New Account Page lets the Guest create a new User Account with the following User Details/settings:

--Username
+-   Username
--Profile Picture
+-   Profile Picture
--eMail
--Password
+-   eMail
+-   Password

 ##   Edit Account Page (/edit_acc) edit_acc.blade.php